The Mirage: Live entertainment

 Cirque du Soleil performed its first Las Vegas show at the Mirage starting in 1992.
 The show, Nouvelle Expérience, was performed in a 1,300-seat big-top tent, built behind the resort.
 The temporary $5 million tent was air-conditioned, fire-proof, and had a cement foundation to withstand strong winds.
 Wynn and Cirque du Soleil would partner again for Mystère, which opened at Wynn's Treasure Island resort in 1993.

 Two additional theater venues were being added in 1999, at a cost of $100 million.
 One theater was to be used for the show Miss Spectacular, which ultimately went unproduced.
 Another stage was built for impressionist Danny Gans, who began entertaining at the Mirage in 2000.
 A ballroom was converted into the 1,265-seat Danny Gans Theatre, at a cost of approximately $15 million.
 Gans' contract ended in early 2009, when he moved to Wynn's new Encore Las Vegas property.
 Ventriloquist Terry Fator replaced Gans and took over his former theater space, operating a popular puppet show for more than 10 years.
 Amid declining ticket sales, Fator closed his show in 2020 and sought a smaller venue.

 Other entertainers at the Mirage have included Paul Anka, Dennis Miller, Lewis Black, George Lopez, Bill Burr, and Matt Goss.
 Several individuals have performed one-man shows at the resort, including Larry King (2011), Terry Bradshaw (2013), and Al Pacino (2014).
 Magician Shin Lim has performed at the Mirage since 2019.
+A comedy club, known as Aces of Comedy, debuted in 2010, and was rebranded Center Stage Comedy in 2023.